What Cleaning Details Make a Vacation Rental Feel Guest Ready

 3. Why does high-touch surface disinfection matter if surfaces look clean?

 A surface can look clean and still carry pathogens if the disinfectant was wiped before the label contact time ran.
-Illness-related complaints mid-stay or post-stay trace almost always to high-touch surfaces, not visible dirt.
+Illness complaints mid-stay trace almost always to high-touch surfaces, not visible dirt.

 4. How do I prevent the “not fully stocked” complaint?

-Define and document par levels for every consumable in the booking system.
+Define and document par levels for every consumable.
 When the crew knows exactly what stocked means for each item, guessing stops and the complaint disappears.

 5. What happens if a detail is missed during a turnover?

-CR Maids offers a satisfaction guarantee that includes a free re-clean within 24 hours if anything on the agreed checklist was missed.
-Flag the concern through the office and the crew will return at no cost.
+CR Maids offers a satisfaction guarantee with a free re-clean within 24 hours if anything on the agreed checklist was missed.
+Report the concern through the office and the crew returns at no charge.

 Key Takeaways

-• Hotel-style linen presentation: the first thing guests photograph and the first thing they mention in reviews.
+• Hotel-style linens: The first thing guests photograph and the first thing mentioned in reviews.

-• Mirror and glass polishing: a five-minute detail per bathroom that eliminates one of the most common complaints.
+• Mirror and glass polishing: Five minutes per bathroom that eliminates one of the most common complaints.

-• High-touch disinfection: spray first, dwell, then wipe.
-The sequence that actually kills pathogens.
+• High-touch disinfection: Spray first, allow dwell time, then wipe.
+The sequence that actually disinfects.

-• Par-level restocking: defined quantities in writing stop guessing and stop the stocking complaint.
+• Par-level restocking: Defined quantities in writing stop guessing and prevent the stocking complaint.

-• Surface-specific cleaning: matching the product to the surface protects Castle Pines premium finishes.
+• Surface-specific cleaning: Matching the product to the surface protects Castle Pines premium finishes from permanent damage.

 Accessibility Toolbar